Oil On My Shoes – The Original Petroleum Geology Site!

 At last the hole is drilled!
 At this time, a decision must quickly be made to attempt a completion and make the hole a well, or plug the dry hole.
 Completion costs are extremely high, so it must be believed the expensive completion will be worth the money.
 No one wants to throw good money after bad.
 Justifying a completion can be a grueling process.
 It almost always takes place in the middle of the night!

 The job of completing the hole is mainly in the hands of the petroleum engineer.
 The engineer will decide the type of casing to use, and the method of cementing, He will design the completion procedure (which may involve perforating, breakdowns, acid jobs, fracks, and pumps).
 However, he will depend on the geologist to advise him on various topics.
 To start, the geologist will give the engineer a list of formation tops, and tell the engineer exactly which zones should be tested.

 The geologist is often the person most familiar with the technical practices of other oil companies in the area.
-He may suggest a certain style or method of perforation, or offer advice on cementing techniques.
-He may be familiar with the most successful fracturing or breakdown procedures in the area.
+No two companies are exactly alike; some may come up with better ideas for certain processes.
+The geologist may be familiar with the most successful fracturing or breakdown procedures of other companies.
+He might suggest a certain style or method of perforation, or offer advice on cementing techniques.
 He will relay this information to the petroleum engineer, who will usually be thankful for the help!
 Working as a team, the geologist and petroleum engineer will get the new well completed, and put it to work providing energy for all of us!